Photograph by HairyLime

 Traditional acupuncture works on the premises of channel theory: that qi (pronounced chee) travels in pathways (we call them channels) through the body.
 Qi is often mistranslated as energy or “vital force” which is incorrect as it implies that acupuncture is an energetic healing therapy.
-A better interpretation of what the ancient Chinese called qi is oxygen in the vessels, and blood as nutrients.
+A better interpretation of what the ancient Chinese called qi is oxygen in the vessels (qi literally means air or breath in Chinese).
 The basic fundamental of acupuncture and TCM is that a lack of qi and blood not reaching an area of the body leads to pain or an ailment.

 Sometimes, due to lifestyle and environmental reasons, this flow of qi can be disrupted or blocked which can result in some symptoms of pain or illness.
 In certain instances, traditional acupuncture can be an effective therapy to help restore balance and promote physical and emotional harmony.